basho/rebar/CONTRIBUTING.md

 failure.
 If that happens, running `make clean` before running `make check` could solve the problem.

-Dialyzer requires a PLT (Persitent Lookup Table) to work with, and `make check` will fail without it.
-The PLT that rebar uses needs to initially be created with `make build_plt`, and is named based on the version of Erlang/OTP in use.
-See the [Dialyzer man page](http://www.erlang.org/doc/man/dialyzer.html) or [this further explanation](http://www.erlang.org/doc/apps/dialyzer/dialyzer_chapter.html) for additional information.

-If you change any of the files with known but safe to ignore Dialyzer warnings, you may
-have to adapt the line number(s) in [dialyzer_reference](dialyzer_reference).
-If you do that, do not remove the
-leading blank line.

 #### Structuring your commits

 Fixing a bug is one commit.